DAGWorks-Inc/hamilton/docs/concepts/builder.rst

 .. note::

-    Your modules may have same named functions which will raise an error when using ``.build()`` since we cannot have two functions with the same name.
+    Your modules may have same named functions which will raise an error when using ``.build()`` since we cannot have two nodes with the same name.
 You can use the method ``.allow_module_overrides()`` and Hamilton will choose the function from the later imported module.